dbeef/spelunky-psp/README.md

 very early, primitive subset of a commonly adopted rendering API - OpenGL.

 Once renderer is rewritten to utilize OpenGL-ES 1.0, Spelunky can be ran pretty much everywhere.
 Not only PSP, but PS Vita, Nintendo Switch and ordinary PC or Mac.
-Mobiles - Android and iOS.
+Also mobiles - Android and iOS.

+Just like Doom is ported to all those weird devices - calculators, printers, digital cameras, ATM's, smart watches and so on, Spelunky classic would be playable everywhere, where rudimentary subset of OpenGL settled.

 I split creating rendering context into platform-specific directories (under `/src/video`).
 There, depending on platform, I use glad for obtaining OpenGL 1.3 context on desktops or OpenGL-ES 1.0 on PSP.